thuanz123/realfill/README.md

 To save even more memory, pass the `--set_grads_to_none` argument to the script.
 This will set grads to None instead of zero.
 However, be aware that it changes certain behaviors, so if you start experiencing any problems, remove this argument.

 More info: https://pytorch.org/docs/stable/generated/torch.optim.Optimizer.zero_grad.html

+## Acknowledge
+This repo is built upon the code of DreamBooth from diffusers and we thank the developers for their great works and efforts to release source code.
+Furthermore, a special "thank you" to RealFill's author for publishing such an amazing work.